follnoob/extract-todo/README.md

 It prints the file, line number and the TODO text.

-## installation
+## Installation

-You need python3+ to run this script.
-It is no installation required but you can install it with
+You need python3+ to run this tool.
+It can be installed from pypi with

-    python setup.py install

-or install it from pypi with

     pip install extract-todo

-## usage
+## Usage

-You can use this script with the command
+You can use this tool with the command

     python -m extract_todo /path/to/file

-or after installation
+or

     extract-todo /path/to/file

 It prints the filename, line number and the TODO text.
+Example output:

+    .\tests\files\test.py
+      LINE 1:       test
+      LINE 5:       test 2

 ## Author and License